jakenguyen0118/angry-birds/readme.md

 ### Part 1 - Set Up Your App

-- Install and requuire any dependencies
+- Install and require any and all dependencies
-- Set up your file structure
+- Set up your file/folder structure
     - Make the following directories:
         - `controllers`
         - `models`
-    - Create your `server.js` file
+- Create and setup your `server.js` file
-- Set up your `server.js` file.
-Require your packages, set up your app and listen on your port.
+- Create an initial default route

+Confirm that your server is working and able to respond to at least the default route: `localhost:3000`

 ### Part 2 - Functionality